MicrosoftDocs/azure-devops-docs/docs/notifications/at-mentions.md

 ::: moniker range=">= azure-devops-2020"

 You can also use group mentions.
-Enter the name of a team or a security group, choose the search icon, and then select from the options listed.
+Enter the name of a team or a security group, choose :::image type="icon" source="../media/icons/search-icon.png" border="false"::: **Search**, and then select from the options listed.

 > [!NOTE]
 > For feature availability, check the [Feature Timeline](/azure/devops/release-notes/features-timeline).